Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 • President (Gives final approval or veto of recommendation from voting members; serves as tie breaker if ever necessary)

-• Assistant to the President, Records
+• Assistant to the President

 2. Voting Members: